-Osmosis is when water moves from a less concentrated solution to a more concentrated solution, through a semi permeable membrane.
+Osmosis is the movement of water from a less concentrated solution to a more concentrated solution through a partially permeable membrane.

 The important thing to remember is that osmosis is the movement of WATER ( or other solvent ) not the particles dissolved in the water.
 For example if you split a beaker of water into two halves with a semi permeable membrane and added salt to one side, water would move from the side of the beaker with no salt until the two concentrations of salt water were the same.

 Try soaking a raisin in water, what happens?
 It should swell up a little, this is because the water moves from it’s own point of low concentration to into the cells of the raisin, which has a high sugar concentration to rehydrate the cells.
 Water keeps moving by osmosis until equilibrium is reached, this is when the concentration of both solutions is the same.

 Another fun way to illustrate osmosis is with eggs as they have a handy semi-permeable membrane.

 Easy Osmosis Investigation

 How do you remove the shell from an egg?

 First we need to remove the shell to expose the semi permeable membrane of the egg.
 You can do this very simply by submerging the eggs in vinegar for about 24 hours.
 After this time rub gently under running water to remove the shell, if some shell still remains put it back in the vinegar for a couple more hours.